Rain drives Germans to flee, shops to discount early

 Since the start of June, Germans have seen 65 percent of the rain and only 40 percent of the sunshine normally seen in June, July and August together.

-Rewe - which offers package holidays under the ITS, Jahn und Tjaereborg brands - and TUI Germany, part of London-listed TUI Travel TT.L, also said Germans were heading for places such as Spain, Turkey and the Maldives to escape the miserable weather.
+Rewe - which offers package holidays under the ITS, Jahn und Tjaereborg brands - and TUI Germany, part of London-listed TUI Travel, also said Germans were heading for places such as Spain, Turkey and the Maldives to escape the miserable weather.

 "Our last minute team is seeing a jump in bookings," said a spokeswoman.
 "It's not discounted holidays either, but regular products from our catalogues."